 Sometimes a cat lays on its back for slightly more sinister reasons.
-A sudden flop down onto the floor could signal that your feline is feeling a bit feisty, so make sure to read the rest of its body language before getting any closer.
+A sudden flop down onto the floor could signal that your feline feels a bit feisty, so read the rest of its body language before getting any closer.

 If your cat is on its back for playtime, it’s wise to avoid putting your hands near it.
 Though the temptation to try for a belly rub is strong, save it for another time.